june111/dapp-lab/src/pages/zombie/views/README.md

 https://cryptozombies.io/en/lesson/6/chapter/10

-Implementing functions for attack, changeName, changeDna, and the ERC721 functions transfer, etc.
+Implementing functions for attack, changeName, changeDna, etc.

 Implementing an "admin page" where you can execute setKittyContractAddress, setLevelUpFee, and withdraw.